-On August 15, 2024, VSP Vision announced upcoming changes to its lab network.
+On September 19, 2024, VSP Vision announced the New Unity Rewards program.
 Learn more >

 This is part one in a four-part series guest-written by nationally recognized blue light expert, Gary Morgan, OD.